rohan-deshpande/trux/README.md

 Checkout the examples to get an idea of how to use Trux.

-Trux was developed for my project management & analytics application, `Trakktion`.
+Trux was developed for my project management & analytics application, `Trakktion` and was inspired by [Flux](https://facebook.github.io/flux/) concepts.
 After developing Trux, I felt it was working quite nicely for me and thought others might find it useful, so I decided to turn it into its own thing.

 # Documentation